amd/aocl-crypto/docs/internal/design.md

 # Architectural Strategies (TODO: TBD)
 ## Programming Details
-The AOCL Crypto library provides C99 like API described in detail in [API](#api-design).
+The AOCL Cryptography library provides C99 like API described in detail in [API](#api-design).
 Though the internal structures are implemented using C++ with no advanced features.
 This decision is taken to avoid writing primitive library functions like stacks/queues or heaps to [<0;199;17M]manage the module/algorithms.
 Also the C++ STL provides enough gears to achieve the needed functionality with least efforts.

-AOCL Crypto makes use of AMD's CPUID identification library and RNG (random number generator) library to provide additional functionality like dynamic dispatcher.
+AOCL Cryptography makes use of AMD's CPUID identification library and RNG (random number generator) library to provide additional functionality like dynamic dispatcher.
 The RNG library also provides needed seeds for the algorithms in need.